maxsinner5/example-lesson_RAPS/README.md

 # I have invited my collaborator Sven (@realCuartares) to the project.

-# Lets develop an application!
+# Lets develop an application! pls